 Team ground rules define a behavioral model which addresses how individuals treat each other, communicate, participate, cooperate, support each other, and coordinate joint activity.
 They may be used to define and standardize team procedure, use of time, work assignments, meeting logistics, preparation, minutes, discussion, creativity, reporting, respect and courtesyolving.

+A team should create and adopt written ground rules during the first few organizing sessions.
 The rules should be consulted and enforced through reminders and team process checks.
 They should be added to and revised as needed.